HSBNE/hsbne.github.com/admin/rules.md

         the meeting.

 37. #### Quorum for, and adjournment of, general meeting

-    1. The quorum for a general meeting is at least the number of members elected or appointed to the associations management comittee at the close of the association's last general meeting plus 25% (one quarter) of the non-executive voting membership.
+    1. The quorum for a general meeting is defined as 25% of the mean number of members who have attended the last four meetings, plus the number of executive multiplied by two.
-    2. However, if all members of the association are members of the association's management committee, the quorum is the total number of members less 1.
+    2. However, if membership falls beneath this threshold (mathematically defined as 14 people) quorum is 50% of total membership and votes require a simple majority of total membership.
     3. No business may be conducted at a general meeting unless there is a quorum of members when the meeting proceeds to business.
     4. If there is no quorum within 30 minutes after the time fixed for a